What Are The Most Common Mistakes When Sourcing Products Internationally? // How To Avoid The Most Common Procurement Mistakes?

 12. Avoiding Building a Relationship:

 Beyond transactions, business is about relationships.
-A strong, mutual relationship with suppliers ensures smoother negotiations, priority in production queues, and quicker resolutions to any issues that might arise.
+A strong, mutually beneficial relationship with suppliers ensures smoother negotiations, priority in production queues, and quicker resolution to any issues that may arise.

 13. Not Valuing Local Insights:

-Local experts offer knowledge, from understanding market dynamics to insights into competitor strategies.
+Local experts provide valuable insights, from understanding market dynamics to gaining insights into competitor strategies.
 Ignoring such expertise can result in missed opportunities or misaligned strategies.

 14. Unrealistic Expectations Set: